 No-contact Cultures

-On average - and to varying extents - in Northern and Eastern Europe, in Northern America and in most Asian countries physical contact in social situations is usually considered inappropriate.
-In these areas physical distance between individuals tends to be greater in comparison to the distance maintained between members of contact cultures
+On average - and to varying extents - in Northern, Central and Eastern Europe, in Northern America and in most East Asian and South Asian countries physical contact in social situations is usually considered inappropriate.
+In these areas physical distance between individuals tends to be greater in comparison to the distance maintained between members of contact cultures.

 It's worth noting that while belonging to either a group of the other gives no indication about territoriality tendencies (for instance, the Japanese are both no-contact and low-territoriality, cultures characterized by high territoriality are usually low-context and vice-versa.
 People with low territoriality tendencies have less ownership of both space material belongings and are usually more ready and willing to share with others, while boundaries are more important to people with high territoriality tendencies, who display a greater concern for "ownership" and do not respond particularly well to personal closeness.